Who is Bitcoin's Creator: Satoshi Nakamoto or Craig Wright?

 Satoshi Nakamoto Net Worth

-There are about one million bitcoins that were “mined” in bitcoin’s first year that have never been moved.
+Approximately one million bitcoins that were "mined" during the initial year of the cryptocurrency have not been transferred.

-The person moving them would have a very strong claim on being Nakamoto.
+The individual who moves them would have a strong claim to be Nakamoto.

 In the early years, the cryptocurrency community assumed that Nakamoto remained anonymous and left those bitcoins untouched, mainly out of fear.
-It didn’t seem unreasonable that the inventor of bitcoin could be arrested.
-In recent years, though, most governments—China being the big exception—have accepted bitcoin to varying degrees.
+The idea of arresting the creator of Bitcoin didn't seem illogical.
+However, the majority of governments have accepted bitcoin to varied degrees in recent years, with China being the notable exception.

 Who is Craig Wright?Mr. Wright is an Australian programmer living in London who in 2016 claimed to be Nakamoto.
 His claims were quickly dissected, and rejected, in the bitcoin community.
 He pledged to prove he was Nakamoto by moving some of those early bitcoins.
 To this date, he hasn’t done so.
 In recent years, Mr. Wright has tried to litigate his claim.
 He has filed for patents on bitcoin’s software, even though it was released as an open-source project, and sued a podcast host who publicly ridiculed his claim for defamation. |